Fourrée: Production

-Production of fourrées began almost as early as the production of the first coins in Asia Minor in the 7th century BC.
+Production of fourrées began almost as early as the production of the first coins in Lydia in the 7th century BC.
 These coins were produced by people wishing to profit by producing a counterfeit containing less precious metal content than its purported face value.
 The most common method for producing a fourrée was to take a flan of copper, wrap it with silver foil, heat it, and strike it with the dies.
 If the coin was sufficiently heated and struck hard enough, a layer of eutectic alloy (a mixture of 72% silver and 28% copper that has the lowest melting point of any mixture of these two metals) would be produced, fusing the layers together.
 Sometimes eutectic was sprinkled between the layers to increase the bond.
 Exposure of the deception was often due to wear at the high points of the coin, or moisture trapped between the layers that caused the foil to bubble and then break as the core corroded.

 A later method for making fourrées involved adding silver to the base metal coin after it had been struck.
 This method allowed even less silver to be used, which became more important in order to make counterfeiting profitable as the official coinage was debased.
 The exact method by which these coins were silvered is unclear, although possible methods include dipping the coin in molten silver, brushing the coins with molten silver, or dusting the coin with powdered silver and heating it until the silver melted.

 In peripheral regions, even cruder counterfeits might pass: in the Viking-age site in Coppergate, in York, a forgery of an Arab dirham was found, struck as if for Isma'il ibn Achmad (ruling at Samarkand, 903-07/8), of copper covered by a once-silvery wash of tin.